oeriu/violetta/README.md

 7. Check if xbps is working `xbps-install -Su`

 ## Wayland
-this is when I couldn't get enough of ripping all my hair out
+xorg is throttling my cpu, how do i install no-wayland?
 ### Installing Wayland Compositors
 #### Sway with seatd